Wiredcraft/test-fullstack/README.md

 Then, follow these steps in the interactive CLI wizard:

 step 1.
-Select Demo server
+Select Demo server <br>
 step 2.
-Authenticate with Prisma Cloud in your browser (if necessary) step 3.
-Back in your terminal, confirm all suggested values
+Authenticate with Prisma Cloud in your browser (if necessary)<br>
+step 3.
+Back in your terminal, confirm all suggested values<br>

 then start the server: